A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Method

-In this section, we introduce the Motivation-enhanced Reinforcement Finetuning~(MeRF) for efficient LLM reasoning, which enable the LLMs to be aware of the motivation of the reinforcement optimization and motivated by the specific objective in the verifiable reward space.
+In this section, we introduce the Motivation-enhanced Reinforcement Finetuning~(\textbf{MeRF}) for more efficient reinforcement learning with verifiable rewards of large reasoning models, which enables LLMs to be aware of the objective of the task in the reward space by in-context motivation.